Let’s start this AWS vs. Azure comparrison by taking a quick look at how the two cloud providers explain their cloud

 Both AWS and Azure do extremely well in this category.
 They both offer over 50 instance types (i.e. configurations of RAM etc.), both support all the operating systems you would need, and both have thousands of image choices in their marketplaces (e.g. Ubuntu or Windows server images).

-In this category, AWS and Azure both have everything you are going to need.
-So, I’m calling it a tie in the computing category.
+In this category, both have everything you are going to need.
+So, I’m calling it a tie in the computing category of AWS vs Azure .

 After computing power, the next most important thing is storage.
 AWS storage is called Simple Storage Service (S3) and Azure’s is called Blob storage.